S2-group/SLR-2021/README.md

 This study has been designed, performed, and reported by the following researchers:

+- Michel Albonico (Federal University of Technology, Paraná - Brazil)
 - Milica Dordevic (Vrije Universiteit Amsterdam - The Netherlands)
 - Engel Hamer (Vrije Universiteit Amsterdam - The Netherlands)
-- Michel Albonico (Federal University of Technology, Paraná - Brazil)
+- Ivano Malavolta (Vrije Universiteit Amsterdam - The Netherlands)

 ### Overview of the replication package
 ---